edgedb/edgedb/docs/datamodel/objects.rst

     property profession -> str;
   }

-Name conflicts are not allowed; supertypes cannot share any link or property names.
+If multiple supertypes share links or properties, those properties must be of the same type and cardinality.

 .. note::